Wake-up-Freeman/OLD-ODISEO/index.md

 :class: sd-width-auto sd-pb-2 sd-animate-grow50-rot20
 ```
 **Get started with Station**
-Create a wallet and stake Odis for rewards.
+Create a wallet and stake ODIS for rewards.
 :::

 :::{grid-item-card}